lemoncheesecake/lemoncheesecake/README.md

 $ lcc bootstrap myproject
 ```

-creates a new project directory "myproject" containing one file "project.py" (it contains your project settings) and a "tests" directory where you can add your suites.
+creates a new project directory "myproject" containing one file "project.py" (it contains your project settings) and a "suites" directory where you can add your test suites.

 ## Writing a suite